riyagupta0701/FRMDL-AdaBN-Control-Dataset/README.md

 Each image is produced by the following three-step procedure:

-**Step 1 — Background.**
+**Step 1: Background**
 A 32×32 float array is sampled pixel-wise from N(μ_bg, σ_bg), clipped to [0, 1].
-The parameters (μ_bg, σ_bg) are the **only** quantity that differs between source and target domains.
+The parameters (μ_bg, σ_bg) are the only quantity that differs between source and target domains.

-**Step 2 — Shape.**
+**Step 2: Shape**
 A foreground intensity is set to min(μ_bg + 0.25, 1).
 The geometric shape (determined by the class label) is rasterised at a randomised scale (radius ≈ 22–32% of image width) with a small random centre jitter (±8% of image width) to prevent the model exploiting a fixed spatial prior.

-**Step 3 — Quantise and save.**
+**Step 3: Quantise and save**
 The float array is scaled to [0, 255], cast to uint8, and saved as a greyscale PNG.

-> **Design rationale:** The +0.25 foreground offset is applied in both domains, so the relative contrast of shape versus background is preserved across domains.
+**Design rationale:** The +0.25 foreground offset is applied in both domains, so the relative contrast of shape versus background is preserved across domains.
 The shape is always visible, but the absolute intensity of both foreground and background shifts together with μ_bg.
 The only systematic cue available for domain discrimination is the image intensity distribution.
 Since all classes share identical statistics within a domain, shape remains the only label-related signal while intensity statistics become the only domain-related signal.

 ## Expected Experimental Outcomes